-Hi, my name is Tammy McLeod, and I'm on the staff of an international, inter-denominational Christian organization called Cru (Campus Crusade for Christ).
-I serve as an advisor to both Christian Impact and Athletes in Action (the athletic ministry of Christian Impact).
+Hi!
+My name is Tammy McLeod, and I am on the staff of an international, inter-denominational Christian organization called Cru.
+I serve as an advisor to both Christian Impact and its athletic ministry, Athletes in Action.
 I work very closely with my husband, Pat, who is also a Harvard Chaplain.
 In addition, I serve as the Director of College Ministry for Park Street Church in downtown Boston.
 The focus of my work at Harvard is in these areas: spiritual formation, prayer, ambiguous loss, dealing with grief, discernment, interpersonal communication, conflict resolution, and spiritual leadership.

-My husband and I have been married for 31 years and are certified instructors for Interpersonal Communication Programs.
-We teach talking, listening and conflict resolution skills.
-In addition, we support faculty, administrators, and coaches in dealing with relational and marriage issues, and help students build good communication patterns in their dating, roommate, and parent relationships.
+My husband and I have been married for over three decades and are certified instructors for Interpersonal Communication Programs.
+We teach talking, listening, and conflict resolution skills.
+In addition, we support faculty, administrators, and coaches in dealing with relational and marriage issues and help students build good communication patterns in their dating, roommate, and family relationships.